-- Teachers and Teaching Assistants readily available to discuss issues and concerns - Person centred planning - Extra adult supervision from Teaching Assistants / Middays at lunchtime to support children who find these unstructured times challenging. - BHHIS has a Learning Mentor that works with parents, staff, individual children and groups of children to support specific needs. - Pupils with social and communication difficulties have a SEN Support Plan which is shared with pupils and their parents.
+- Teachers and Teaching Assistants readily available to discuss issues and concerns - · Person centred planning - Extra adult supervision from Teaching Assistants / Middays at lunchtime to support children who find them challenging. - BHHIS has a Learning Mentor that works with parents, staff, individual children and groups of children to support specific needs.

+- Pupils with social and communication difficulties have a SEN Support Plan which is shared with pupils and their parents.
 The school has support from Cathy Dawson (ASC Team) when writing these plans. - Person Centred Plans (PCP's) for children on the SEN register which outline their likes and dislikes are shared with adult stakeholders within school to help them support the child's learning and behaviour in school.
-These are written with the child. - If a pupil has a medical need then a detailed Health Care Plan is compiled with support from the School Nurse Diana Ireland, in consultation with parents/carers, and any specialist external advice e.g. Diabetic Nurse, Occupational Therapists. - All staff are trained in first aid and in agreement with parents/carers medicines are administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member.
-(See Medicines Policy) - All staff are trained in identifying and treating anaphylaxis and the administration of Epi-pens. - Most staff are trained in how to use a defibrillator and school has one which is situated in the entrance hall. - We pride ourselves on how we promote children's wellbeing and emotional health at Black Horse Hill Infant School.
+These are written with the child. - If a pupil has a medical need then a detailed Health Care Plan is compiled with support from the School Nurse in consultation with parents/carers, and any specialist external advise e.g Diabetic Nurse, Occupational Therapists. - All staff are trained in first aid and in agreement with parents/carers medicines are administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member.
+(See Medicines Policy) - Staff are trained in identifying and treating anaphylaxis and the administration of Epi-pens. - Most staff are trained in how to use a defibrillator and school has one which is situated in the entrance hall. - We pride ourselves on how we promote children's wellbeing and emotional health at Black Horse Hill Infant School and work with the CAHMS service to support children, parents and to attend training.